Sony TV remote not working? Here’s what to do

 Factory reset your Sony TV

 If a power cycle doesn’t work, you can try resetting your Sony TV to factory defaults.
-This will delete all the data and settings from your television.
+Remember, this will delete all the data and settings from your television.

-As you cannot use the remote to navigate the menus, you will need to use the physical button(s) on the television.
+Since your Sony Smart TV remote stopped working, you can’t use the remote to access the menus, so you will need to use the physical buttons on the television itself

 - Find the button(s) on your Sony TV, usually located on the back or side of the TV

 2. Remove the power cord from the outlet or socket

 - Press and hold the button(s) for 5 seconds.
 While still holding the button(s), plug in the power cord and wait for the ‘Reset/erasing’ screen to appear

 Once the ‘Reset/erasing’ screen appears, release the button(s).
 In effect, the television will now reset to factory defaults.
 Once it boots back up, try out your remote.